-Our inspection team was led by a CQC Lead Inspector.
-The team included a GP specialist adviser a practice manager specialist adviser and an Expert by Experience.
+Our inspection team was led by a CQC lead inspector.
+The team also included a GP specialist advisor, a practice manager specialist advisor and an expert by experience.
 An expert by experience is someone who uses health and social care services.

-Background to St Andrews Medical Practice 4
+Background to St Andrews Medical Centre 3

-St Andrews Medical Centre 4 (also known as Drs Behardien & Walker) is located in purpose built premises close to the centre of Eccles.
+St Andrews Medical Centre 3 (also known as Dr Yates & Fletcher) is located in purpose built premises close to the centre of Eccles.
 It is fully accessible to the disabled and those with mobility difficulties.
 There is a car park at the rear and street parking close by.

-There are three GP partners (two male and one female).
+There are three GP partners (two female and one male) and a female salaried GP.